 The Meaning of Numbers: The Number 60

 Part of the meaning of the number 60 is derived from the fact that it is consider the threshold of when a person enters the last major phase of their life.
-The Apostle Paul warned Timothy that the church should not financially support widows less than sixty years old.
+The Apostle Paul warned Timothy that the church should not financially support widows less than 60 years old.
 This was because those who were younger were considered able to remarry or strong enough to support themselves (1Timothy 5:3 - 11).

+Part of the inheritance of the Israelite tribe of Manasseh were the towns of Jair which totaled sixty cities (Joshua 13:30).
 King Solomon was so wealthy that his household required daily, among many other provisions, sixty measures of fine flour (1Kings 4:22).

-Paul's ministry and the number sixty
+Apostle Paul and number sixty

-Paul's appeal to Caesar, in 60 A.D., leads to him traveling the treacherous Mediterranean waters to Rome.
+The Apostle Paul is arrested in early 58 A.D. for inciting a riot at Jerusalem's temple.
+His appeal to Caesar, in 60 A.D., leads to him traveling the treacherous Mediterranean waters to Rome.
 Luke the Evangelist accompanies him on the ship.

-The number 60 and worshipping God
+Number 60 and worshipping God

 Many offerings were made by the Israelites after Moses set up, anointed and sanctified God's wilderness tabernacle.
-Sixty rams, along with the same number of male goats and lambs that were a year old, were given as an offering when the altar was dedicated (Numbers 7:1, 88).
+Sixty rams, along with the same number of male goats and lambs that were a year old, were given as an offering when the altar was dedicated (Num.
+7:1, 88).